NSW Work Injury Claim

 Often yes.
 Degeneration arguments are common.
 A stronger timeline, mechanism-of-injury record, and treating evidence linking symptoms to work usually become the key response.

-Does radiculopathy automatically mean I will reach the 11% WPI threshold for section 66?
+Does radiculopathy automatically mean I will exceed the 10% WPI threshold for section 66?

 No. Radiculopathy can be important for spinal impairment assessment, but the result depends on the accepted injury, examination findings, imaging, treatment history, and the applicable NSW impairment guidelines.
 It should be planned carefully rather than assumed.